Home » Car hire Malta » Car hire from Malta airport

 Yes, you can take your hire car onto the Gozo ferry and you don’t need any permits or additional insurance to do so.

 Driving in the centre of Malta can be tricky.
 Everyone’s in a rush, not everyone is courteous or sticks to the rules of the road.
 If you’re a confident driver and know where you’re heading, you should be fine!
-Driving in Gozo is pretty easy.
+Driving in Gozo is pretty easygoing.

 Have a look at these articles for more info: